 We can all be angels to one another.
-We can choose to obey the still small stirring within, mind the little whisper that says, pharmacy ‘Go.
+We can choose to obey the still small stirring within, the little whisper that says, ‘Go.
 Ask.
 Reach out.
 Be an answer to someone’s plea.
 You have a part to play.
 Have faith.’
 We can decide to risk that He is indeed there, watching, caring, cherishing us as we love and accept love.
 The world will be a better place for it.
 And wherever they are, the angels will dance.
 Author, Joan Wester Anderson

 “Not this time!”
 That’s what my colleague and I declared as we celebrated the news that her husband’s employment contract had been renewed.
 We danced in our spirits, celebrated with laughter and high-fived the good news as we exhaled a sigh of relief.

 I visualized their joy of having sustained employment!
 No, he wasn’t going to have to pack up his desk, dismantle the bulletin boards, clear the book shelves and disburse his precious materials and supplies.
 Instead his most recent Human Resources Notification was stamped in bold red letters, Renewed!
 This time he could “remain put.”
 His devotion to teaching is evident when we talk.
 He’d be able to look forward to returning in the fall and remaining in his teaching post.
 I imagine him not missing a beat while enthusiastically pouring his heart and soul into interactive lesson plans and ultimately providing students with the educational life skill tools needed for this tough life.

 Yes, my friends, not this time to mourn another valued teacher lost because of cutbacks.
 Not this time will we wonder how his family will stay afloat and avoid the creditor’s demands.
 Not this time will we silently scream and wonder if relief will ever knock on the door again.
 Not this time feeling as though the bottom has forever dropped out and hope is an overrated cliché’!